-These are the most costly, but are also the best for improving your overall link profile.
+These are the most costly but are also the best for improving your overall link profile.
 Get as many as you can.
 Relevancy is king with or without a penalty.
-If you don’t want to put in the effort to get these links, then I recommend our new blogger outreach service.

 2.)
 Business Directories / Local Citations

 Take the time to create business listings because it’s a perfect way to send quality link unoptimized anchors to your site.
-This is an extremely time-consuming process, so I recommend you use our service to avoid wasting your precious time.
+Just make sure your NAP-W information is consistent.

 3.)
 LEGIT Social Profiles